julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/hooks/hooks.md

 ### beforeUpdate

 This hook is called when data changes, before the DOM is patched.
-It allows you to get the new state of any reactive data on your component before it actually gets rendered
+It allows you to get the new state of any reactive data on your component before it actually gets rendered.

 ```javascript
 export default {